 In 2021 he starred alongside Liam Neeson, Monica Bellucci and Guy Pearce in the Action thriller MEMORY, directed by Martin Campbell (Goldeneye / Casino Royale).

 As a writer he has notched up several plays for stage and screen, receiving one or two award nominations along the way.
 They are:-

 Growing Young (1991), The Herd Of Brutes (1992), Get Another Lover Mother (1993), The Plastic Daft (1994), Level Minus 99 (1995), The Guilty Guessed (1996), Huggermugger (1997), Twenty Seven (2005) Brennan (2011) and Hope (2012).

 A Bard Day’s Night (2012) is his comedy stage musical co-written with Backbeat co-star Chris O’Neill.

-Scot is currently working on his debut Novel.
+Scot is currently working on his third full length novel.